-- The executive resources committee ("committee") establishes the overall size of the bonus program.
-In establishing the annual bonus program, the committee: - Considers input from the chairman, president and chief executive officer on performance of the company and from the company's internal compensation advisors regarding compensation trends as obtained from external consultants; - Considers the linkage to the majority shareholder's bonus program given the company's working interest is included in Exxon Mobil Corporation earnings; - · Considers annual net income of the company; and - Uses judgment to manage the overall size of the annual bonus program taking into consideration the cyclical nature and long-term orientation of the business. - A bonus award matrix is used to determine individual grant levels based on pay grade and individual performance. - Tie to year-over-year change in earnings coupled with individual performance defines the risk/reward profile of the bonus program and results in greater degree of volatility versus market practice, aligned with our approach to executive compensation as discussed on page 61. - · Bonus delivered in cash in year of grant. - Full bonus award subject to clawback, see page 74.
+- The committee establishes the overall size of the bonus program.
+In establishing the annual bonus program, the committee: - considers input from the chairman, president and chief executive officer on performance of the company and from the company's internal compensation advisors regarding compensation trends as obtained from external consultants; - considers the linkage to the majority shareholder's bonus program given the company's working interest is included in Exxon Mobil Corporation earnings; - · considers annual net income of the company; and - uses judgment to manage the overall size of the annual bonus program taking into consideration the cyclical nature and long-term orientation of the business. - A bonus award matrix is used to determine individual award levels based on pay grade and individual performance. - Tie to year-over-year change in earnings coupled with individual performance defines the risk/reward profile of the bonus program and results in greater degree of volatility versus market practice, aligned with our approach to executive compensation as discussed on page 61. - Bonus delivered in cash in year of grant. - Full bonus award subject to clawback, see page 74.

-2023 decisions
+2024 decisions

-- 2023 bonus program awards were approved at lower levels than 2022, reflective of year-over-year changes in earnings performance; individual awards for named executive officers further reflect individual performance. - CEO bonus \$1.7 million, down from \$2.2 million in 2022.
+- 2024 bonus program was approved at a lower level than 2023, reflective of year-over-year change in earnings performance. - Individual awards for named executive officers further reflect individual performance.